macs30122-winter24/final-project-the-procrastinators/readme.md

 ### Repository Overview

+A video explaining the repository and code within can be found [here](https://drive.google.com/file/d/10A155JRipfftqb4u1_BsBBdS_L19iQLP/view?usp=drive_link).
 Our top-level folders contain the following:

 * `notebooks`: contains all analysis notebooks